Can nonlinear parametric oscillators solve random Ising models?

-The POs network can operate as a heuristic Ising solver if the nonlinearity in Eq.~\eqref{eq:equationsforthefiledamplitude2} is considered.
-To analyze the behaviour of the network above threshold, we resort to the numerical simulation of the coherent network dynamics described above.
-We randomly select $W=300$ SK graphs and we compute the success fraction $F_S$ for different values of $h$ above the threshold $h_{\rm th}$, for a given set of parameters in the simulation.
+The network can however operate as a heuristic Ising solver with the nonlinearity in Eq.~\eqref{eq:equationsforthefiledamplitude2}.
+To analyze the behaviour of the network above threshold, we resort to the numerical simulation of the coherent dynamics described above.
+We randomly select $W=300$ SK graphs and compute the success fraction $F_S$ for different values of $h$ above the threshold $h_{\rm th}$, for a given set of parameters in the simulation.
 The deviation of $h$ from the threshold is parametrized as $h=h_{\rm th}(1+\Delta h)$.
 For each graph and $\Delta h$, we repeat the simulation $M=100$ times assigning different random initial conditions $\mathbf{A}_0$ at each repetition.
-At the end of each repetition $\mu=1,\ldots M$, we obtain the Ising energy $E_\mu(\{\sigma_j\})$ computed from Eq.~\eqref{eq:isingenergy} with $\mathbf{\sigma}={\rm sgn}\mathbf{\overline A}$, and compare it with the calculated ground-state energy $E_{\rm GS}$ of the Ising model.
-Out of $M$ repetitions, the condition $E_\mu(\{\sigma_j\})=E_{\rm GS}$ is found $M_{\rm succ}$ times: If $M_{\rm succ}>0$ the network works as a heuristic Ising solver, whereas if $M_{\rm succ}=0$ we conclude that within our numerical precision the network fails to behave as a PO-CIM.
+At the end of each repetition $\mu=1,\ldots M$, we compute the Ising energy $E_\mu(\{\sigma_j\})$ of the obtained PO state from Eq.~\eqref{eq:isingenergy} ($\mathbf{\sigma}={\rm sgn}\mathbf{\overline A}$), and compare it with the calculated GS energy $E_{\rm GS}$ of the Ising model.
+Out of $M$ repetitions, the condition $E_\mu(\{\sigma_j\})=E_{\rm GS}$ is found $M_{\rm succ}$ times: If $M_{\rm succ}>0$ the network may work probabilistically as a heuristic Ising solver, whereas if $M_{\rm succ}=0$ we conclude that within our numerical precision the network fails to behave as a PO-CIM.

-The result of the simulation is shown in Fig.~\ref{fig:successfractionnonlineartout0p1differentalpha}\textbf{(a)} for a network size $N=16$.
-We focus on, $g=0.09$, $T_{c,1}=T_{c,2}=0.2$, $T_{\rm out}=0.1$, and show $F_S$ as a function of $\Delta h$ for different values of $\alpha$, as in the legends.
-We see that the success fraction, starting from the threshold value $F_S\simeq29\,\%$ (see also Fig.~\ref{fig:finitesizescalingfailedgraphs}), increases monotonically and approaches $F_S=100\%$ upon increasing $\Delta h$~\footnote{We verified that with the pump depletion described in Eq.~\eqref{eq:equationsforthefiledamplitude1}, $F_S$ is constantly equal to the value computed at threshold.}.
+The results of the simulation for a network of size $N=16$ are shown in Fig.~\ref{fig:successfractionnonlineartout0p1differentalpha}\textbf{(a)}.
+We select $g=0.09$, $T_{c,1}=T_{c,2}=0.2$, $T_{\rm out}=0.1$, and show the success fraction $F_S$ as a function of pump power $\Delta h$ for different values of the coupling strength $\alpha$, as in the legends.
+We see that the success fraction, starting from the threshold value $F_S\simeq29\,\%$ (Fig.~\ref{fig:finitesizescalingfailedgraphs}), increases monotonically and approaches $F_S=100\%$ upon increasing $\Delta h$~\footnote{We verified that with the pump depletion described in Eq.~\eqref{eq:equationsforthefiledamplitude1}, $F_S$ is constantly equal to the value computed at threshold.}.
 Also, our data show that smaller values of $\alpha$ enhance the convergence of the network to the correct Ising solution, since the network reaches the nonlinear PO-CIM regime for smaller $\Delta h$ with smaller $\alpha$~\cite{PhysRevA.100.023835}.